Educational resource about Bluetooth technology and wireless connectivity

 sensor networks: How Bluetooth enables this application in Accessibility

-Common challenges: Understanding connection drops and practical solutions
+Common challenges: Understanding device discovery and practical solutions

-How Bluetooth Device Pairing Works with smartwatches
+How Bluetooth Device Pairing Works with keyboards

 Bluetooth Versions